What is Google Trends?

 Does Google Trends include YouTube searches?

-By default, Google Trends does not include YouTube searches.
-Rather, the tool features activity on Google's primary search engine, referred to as a “Web Search”.
+On its default setting, Google Trends does not include YouTube searches.
+It instead shows searches on Google's primary engine, referred to as a “Web Search” in Google Trends.

-However, we can view searches for the same term on YouTube by selecting "YouTube Search" in the "search type" dropdown.
+However, we can view searches on YouTube by selecting "YouTube Search" in the "search type" dropdown.
 We can also separately view Google News, Images, and Shopping search activity.

 How to see weekly data in Google Trends

-To see weekly data, select any of these timeframes:
+To see Google Trends data at a weekly frequency, select any of these timeframes:

 How to see daily data in Google Trends